MelonKony/millmint/content/factbook/society/state/education.md

 {{<note>}}
 * Mixed-age classrooms, mostly comprising an age difference of three years
+* Emphasis of cleanliness, ordered spaces and natural light
 * Democratic or student-led topics and activities
 * Free time for work and play
 * An emphasis on clubs, hobbies and extracurricular activities
 * Shared burdens like cleaning and cooking
 * Short classroom periods broken up by changes in location and subject
 * Tracked subject streams
-* Emphasis of cleanliness, ordered spaces and natural light
 * Activities to improve school spirit and civic identity
 * Emphasis of personal responsibility, improvement, and discipline
+* Emphasis of self-care, growth, emotional control and appearance
 {{</note>}}